t0mpr1c3/proto-cape/README.md

 _PC02_

-Wider "wing" made narrower to match other side more closely.
+Wider "wing" made narrower to match other side and allow access to header P6 on BeagleBone white.
+Mounting holes added.